UsabilityEngineering/ux-portfolio-jdmacam/journal2/README.md

 <img src="../assets/j02/meal_page.jpg" alt="meal_page" width="400"/>

 With the goal of adding food into my food journal with minimal hassle, the Lifesum app is **efficient** and helps me accomplish my food tracking goals.
-However, I believe the **error tolerance** of the app could be improved on.
-Specifically, making the steps to delete a food entry should me more obvious and not require as much UI searching.
+However, I believe the **error tolerance** of the app could be improved.
+Specifically, making the steps to delete a food entry should be more obvious and not require as much UI searching.

 If I accidentally added a food item to my log and wished to remove it, my first instinct is to go to the food entry's page and delete it.
 However, at first glance, there appears to be no icon or button to delete an entry.
 However, on the top right of the screen, away from the